Draft Final Project: Baby-Safe Biosecurity

 I’ll end this stage with a series of “Spooky Stories” illustrating real-world situations in which biosecurity lapses contributed to disease outbreaks or poor kitten outcomes.
 These examples will help learners connect abstract concepts to real situations and their consequences, building motivation to improve their practices.

-Elaborate: Practicing with Barrier Protection
+Elaborate: Practicing with Barrier Protection and Disinfection (15 minutes)

-Learners will then take part in the “Clean Paw, Dirty Paw” activity.
-Each student will be given one glove, and will be asked to raise their “clean paw” (ungloved hand) or “dirty paw” (gloved hand) to identify which hand they would use to interact with various objects commonly encountered during intake and shelter care.
+Learners will then apply and extend their understanding through an interactive “Clean Paw, Dirty Paw” activity.
+Each student will be given one glove and will be asked to raise their “clean paw” (ungloved hand) or “dirty paw” (gloved hand) to identify which hand they would use to interact with various objects commonly encountered during intake and shelter care.

-Evaluate: Applying Biosecurity Principles
+Evaluate: Applying Biosecurity Principles (10 minutes)